Add a precall experience to your Daily React app with our new starter kit

 In this post, we’ve covered the importance of offering users a precall experience.
 With the help of Daily Precall React, you’ll be able to programmatically check input devices while also involving your users in the process to ensure optimal functionality, and incorporate network testing to identify potential issues before they occur and set user expectations.

 We hope this introduction to Daily Precall React helps get your creative juices flowing.
-If you come up with any cool use cases that utilize it, don’t hesitate to let us know via Twitter or peerConnection!
+If you come up with any cool use cases that utilize it, don’t hesitate to let us know via Twitter or Discord!

 Never miss a story